samsarahq/samsara-python/docs/DefaultApi.md

 # **get_fleet_trips**
 > TripResponse get_fleet_trips(access_token, trips_param)

-Get the trips for the specified vehicle.
+This method returns a set of historical trips data for the specified vehicle in the specified time range.

 ### Example
 ```python